Centsible Finance Logo White Text

 You can apply for both short term funding or long term funding, as some lenders offer rolling agreements, often with a minimum volume requirement (e.g., financing a percentage of invoices each month).

-If a business wants to stop using debtor finance, they typically need to:
+If a business wants to stop using cash-flow finance, they typically need to:

 • Notify the lender (some agreements require a notice period).